 - Nizwa is a fairly conservative town, so make sure everyone is dressed conservatively.

 - The stairs to climb the tower are built high, so make sure you are wearing comfortable shoes.

 - There is an entrance fee for the Nizwa Fort.

 - There are several restaurants around the Nizwa Fort, which make a good stop for a quick snack and a refreshing drink.
 Our favourite was a lemonade loaded with mint.

-The area is known for growing Damask roses, large pomegranates (trust me, I have never had better pomegranate juice than the one given as a welcome drink at the resort here), apricots, peaches and olives.
+The area is known for growing Damask roses, large pomegranates, apricots, peaches and olives.
+Trust me, I have never had better pomegranate juice than the one given as a welcome drink at the resort here.

 We enjoyed the excellent facilities at Anantara – the infinity pool with breathtaking views of the canyon, tennis court, snookers table, easy cycling around the resort.
 The superb kids club kept both the 8-year old and the 4-year old busy for the large part of the day.
-Do read the full review: Dramatic Canyon views at Anantara Al Jabal Al Akhdar luxury resort
+Do read the full review of Anantara Al Jabal Al Akhdar luxury resort.

 The third day was a long, hectic and fun-filled day which started and ended with a new experience for me.

 The morning started early with a guided activity at the resort that I had pre-booked.
 I discovered ‘via ferrata’ – an Italian term for a marked route – at the Anantara resort.
 I had never tried this adventure before.
 The activity ended with 2 short zip lines.